11 Different Types of Deer in North America

 The greatest danger to them is the loss of their current habitat due to coastal habitat development.

-Around 20 islands make up the Florida Keys; hence, the name “Key Deer.”
+The Florida Keys consist of around 20 islands, hence the name “Key Deer.”
 Big Pine Key, one of the largest of the Key Islands, is the main habitat for this species of deer.

-One of the reasons these types of deer in North America maintain the majority of the Key Deer population is the availability of fresh surface water there.
+One reason these types of deer in North America maintain the majority of the Key Deer population is the availability of fresh surface water there.

-Swimmable to several nearby islands, they frequently return to Big Pine Key for the freshwater.
+Swimmable to several nearby islands, they frequently return to Big Pine Key for fresh water.

 Humans no longer scare key deer; some can even be hand-fed.
 Due to this, they are now more susceptible to dog attacks and deer/vehicle collisions, which are the main causes of death for the important deer.